how to become wedding officiant how to become wedding officiant

 Submitting the Application

 After completing the application, candidates should submit it to the New York Department of State.
 There’s a mandatory non-refundable fee that must accompany the application.
-Payment methods and submission addresses are specified on the Department of State’s website.
+The Department of State’s website specifies payment methods and submission addresses.
 Once submitted, they will process the application, after which candidates will either receive their commission or a notice explaining why the application was denied.

 Exam and Fees